hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

 to absolutely *anyone*
-who hasn't read this, the effect may just appear as messy and erratic, but there is in fact an a simple set of rules governing this obscure shorthand. this section describes both the pattern behind this chaos and the utility of it.
+who hasn't read this, the effect may just appear as messy and erratic, but there is in fact a simple set of rules governing this obscure shorthand. this section describes both the pattern behind this chaos and the utility of it.

-in summary, the pattern has to do with visibility and at some level is comparable to the [#079] three levels of visibility as expressed by trailing underscores of const names. what we mean by "visiblity" and how this may be different than the visibility you are familiar with will be
+in summary the pattern has to do with visibility and at some level is comparable to the [#079] three levels of visibility as expressed by trailing underscores of const names. what we mean by "visiblity" and how this may be different than the visibility you are familiar with will be